 Montenegro - Market OverviewMontenegro - Market Overview

 Since regaining independence in 2006, Montenegro has adopted an investment framework to encourage growth, employment, and exports.
-Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies,improve transparency, and open the economy to foreign investors.
+Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies and improve transparency and open the economy to foreign investors.

 Montenegro makes no distinction between domestic and foreign companies.
-Foreign companies can own 100 percent of a domestic company, and their profits and dividends can be repatriated without limitations or restrictions.
+Foreign companies can own 100 percent of a domestic company, while profits and dividends can be repatriated without limitations or restrictions.
 Exceptions to this policy are the small number of cases dealing with defense-related industries.

-Montenegro has a favorable tax regime with the lowest corporate tax rate in the region at nine percent; Moody’s downgraded Montenegro’s sovereign ratings to B1 from Ba3 in May 2016.
-Approximately 90 percent of government-owned enterprises have been privatized, though many larger assets remain in government hands.
-For 2016, Montenegro’s economy grew by 3.0 percent while the unemployment rate was 17.1 percent.
+Montenegro has favorable tax regime with the lowest corporate tax rate in the region at nine percent; in April 2019, Moody’s affirmed Montenegro’s B1 credit rating and stable outlook, supporting the implementation of economic reforms For 2018, Montenegro’s economy grew by 4.9 percent while the unemployment rate was 15.2 percent.

-More than 100 countries have invested in Montenegro, with no single country dominating the market.
-The most significant investments have come from Austria, the Netherlands, Russia, Hungary, Norway, Serbia, Great Britain, Slovenia, and Italy, with new interest coming from the Emirates, Azerbaijan, China, Turkey, Poland, and the United States.
+No one country dominates foreign direct investments.
+The most significant investments have come from Italy, Hungary, Russia and Serbia, with new interest coming from the United Arab Emirates, Azerbaijan, China, Turkey and the United States.

 On January 1, 2019, Montenegro launched its economic citizenship program, designed to attract a maximum of 2,000 investors from 2019 to 2021.
 Preliminary estimates suggest the program could bring as much as $1 billion in infrastructure investments to the country.